authzforce/server/README.md

 - Other Linux distributions: `.tar.gz`;
 - Docker image.

-For download links, please go to the specific [release tag description](https://gitlab.ow2.org/authzforce/server/tags).
+For download links, please go to the specific [release page](https://github.com/authzforce/server/releases).

 ## Documentation
-For documentation links, please go to the specific [release tag description](https://gitlab.ow2.org/authzforce/server/tags).
+For links to the documentation of a release, please go to the specific [release page](https://github.com/authzforce/server/releases).

 ## Examples of usage and PEP code with a web service authorization module
 For an example of using an AuthzForce Server's RESTful PDP API in a real-life use case, please refer to the JUnit test class [RESTfulPdpBasedAuthzInterceptorTest](webapp/src/test/java/org/ow2/authzforce/web/test/pep/cxf/RESTfulPdpBasedAuthzInterceptorTest.java) and the Apache CXF authorization interceptor [RESTfulPdpBasedAuthzInterceptor](webapp/src/test/java/org/ow2/authzforce/web/test/pep/cxf/RESTfulPdpBasedAuthzInterceptor.java).
 The test class runs a test similar to @coheigea's [XACML 3.0 Authorization Interceptor test](https://github.com/coheigea/testcases/blob/master/apache/cxf/cxf-sts-xacml/src/test/java/org/apache/coheigea/cxf/sts/xacml/authorization/xacml3/XACML3AuthorizationTest.java) but using AuthzForce Server as PDP instead of OpenAZ.
 In this test, a web service client requests a Apache-CXF-based web service with a SAML token as credentials (previously issued by a Security Token Service upon successful client authentication) that contains the user ID and roles.
 Each request is intercepted on the web service side by a [RESTfulPdpBasedAuthzInterceptor](webapp/src/test/java/org/ow2/authzforce/web/test/pep/cxf/RESTfulPdpBasedAuthzInterceptor.java) that plays the role of PEP (Policy Enforcement Point in XACML jargon), i.e. it extracts the various authorization attributes (user ID and roles, web service name, operation...) and requests a decision with these attributes from a remote PDP provided by AuthzForce Server, then enforces the PDP's decision, i.e. forwards the request to the web service implementation if the decision is Permit, else rejects it.